kishordgupta/cut_the_rope_type_game/README.md

 • Universal App – Optimized for both your handheld and tablet device
 • Over 60 Achievements to unlock
 • And 6 Leaderboards to climb
-Developed by: Mostafa Imran, Asif Hasan, Abdullah Al Asad.
-Md Arifuzzaman
-Graphics: Tanbin Islam Siyam
+Developed by: Kishor datta gupta.